tmr08c/tmr08c.github.io/content/blog/2021/03/more-specific-factories-with-traits/index.md

 Sometimes, it may make sense to use a trait to create related models.

-Without traits, if we wanted our camera to include a memory card, we would us a factory to create a memory card and pass that in when building out camera.
+Without traits, if we wanted our camera to include a memory card, we would use a factory to create a memory card and pass that in when building out camera.

 ```ruby
 context 'when a camera has a memory card' do